 - 1. Describe the differences between "disability," "handicap," and "inability."
 Use one example to illustrate each term. - 2.
 Describe two reasons for why it is so difficult to determine an exact figure for the prevalence of exceptional children. - 3.
 Identify and briefly describe the contributions of individuals pertinent to the history and growth of special education. - 4.
 What is the relationship between normalization, deinstitutionalization, and inclusion?
 Define each term. - 5.
 Describe the role that parent organizations have played in meeting the needs of exceptional children and their families. - 6.
 Compare and contrast two major laws that affect individuals with disabilities: IDEA and ADA.
 In doing so, describe the unique contribution of each and briefly discuss the ways in which the two laws are similar. - 7.
 Discuss reasons for which legal suits (for or against special education) might be filed. - 8.
-Discuss the relationship between litigation and legislation using the case of Hudson v.
-Rowley to illustrate the relationship.
+Discuss the relationship between Hudson v.
+Rowley and Endrew F. v.
+Douglas County School District.